vectorgrp/sil-kit/docs/usage/quickstart.rst

 .. admonition:: Note

     For the FastRTPS middleware the domain ID must be in the range [1, 232].

 Thus, it is feasible to have multiple simulations running in parallel on the same host computer.
 Some participants have special roles, depending on the configuration of the middleware, syncronization protocol or :doc:`../vibes/overview`.
 Some configurations require auxiliary programs to run on your host computer(s), for example the :ref:`VAsio Middleware<sec:mwcfg-vasio>` requires the :ref:`sec:util-registry` to work properly.
-The :ref:`sec:util-launcher` is designed to simplify starting ensembles of programs that make up elaborate simulations.
+The :ref:`sec:util-launcher` is designed to simplify starting ensembles of programs that make up elaborate simulations environments.

 Writing your first VIB application
 ----------------------------------